This post may contain affiliate links. Please see my full disclosure policy for details.

 As a freelance SEO, you can help clients increase their website traffic.
 It’s amazing how a few simple changes in search engine optimization can help anyone’s website or blog.

 Working as a freelance SEO, its important to stay up-to-date on the strategies that will help your clients do better.
 If you’re considering this profession, grab my eBook Get Your Keywords Together.
 It will help you to do in-depth keyword research for your clients.

 If you need to find cash only jobs, then you’ll have to keep your work local.

 Walking dogs is a fun job that pays well and can also be a great source of exercise.
 This could turn into an under the table job that you actually love.
 Whether you have your own dogs or you get along well with other peoples’ pets, give it a try.

 One platform you can use to start walking dogs for cash is Rover.
 This is an online marketplace in which people can offer pet services.
 While dog walking is one of the services you can offer on Rover, you can also offer pet sitting.

 Clothing is something that everyone needs, but not everyone wants to pay full price for.
 If you have clothes to sell, then this may be a good opportunity to make money under the table.
 Plus, there are lots of places to sell clothes.

-Selling clothes as a way to make money on the side could include shopping at a second-hand store for items to resell.
+Selling clothes on the side could include shopping at a second-hand store for items to resell.
 You could also sell your own clothing you are no longer using.
 Or consider buying clothes in bulk and selling them in local Facebook groups.

 You may be surprised how many clothing items are in your house that you can sell!
 Take some time to go through closets and drawers. to find clothing that has no stains or rips in it.
 Clothing is very sellable and a great way to make money under the table.